netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

 ## Rewrite and Responder CRD attributes

 The **CRD** provides attributes for various options required to define the rewrite and responder policies.
-Also, it provides attributes for dataset, patset, string map, and audit logs to use within the rewrite and responder policies.
+Also, it provides attributes for dataset, pat set, string map, and audit logs to use within the rewrite and responder policies.
 These CRD attributes correspond to **Citrix ADC** command and attribute respectively.

 ### Rewrite policy